datastax-cda/s3-file-to-astra/README.md

 The processing flow is as follows:
 1. A file is uploaded to Amazon S3
-2. A Lambda function is automatically trigger
+2. A Lambda function is automatically triggered
 3. The function uses [Apache Pulsar Batching](https://pulsar.apache.org/docs/2.11.x/concepts-messaging/#batching) to publish each row of the file as a new message to a specified pulsar topic.
 And moves the processed file to another folder (e.g. `s3://<MY_BUCKET>/processed`)
-4. The topic, configured on [Astra Streaming](https://www.datastax.com/products/astra-streaming) leverages an [Astra DB Sink](https://docs.datastax.com/en/streaming/streaming-learning/pulsar-io/connectors/sinks/astra-db.html) to automatically convert every incoming message as a new record in Astra DB.
+4. The topic, configured in [Astra Streaming](https://www.datastax.com/products/astra-streaming) leverages an [Astra DB Sink](https://docs.datastax.com/en/streaming/streaming-learning/pulsar-io/connectors/sinks/astra-db.html) to automatically convert every incoming message as a new record in Astra DB.

 ## Setup Lambda Function